CoverGenius/kubelint/README.md

 ### Rules
 The linter keeps track of type-specific rules (eg `RbacV1Beta1RoleBindingRule`, `NetworkingV1NetworkPolicyRule`), generic rules (`GenericRule`), and interdependent rules (`InterdependentRule`)
 (that require a scan over every resource in order to evaluate).
 A rule should capture some kind of semantic requirement on your kubernetes objects.
+Either you can use the predefined rules given under the Variables list in kubelint, or you can define your own rules, or both!
-An example is that every deployment name should contain the string "coronavirus".
+An example rule that you could create is that every deployment name should contain the string "coronavirus".
 This should be defined by the `Condition func(*appsv1.Deployment) bool` field.

 ```go